SundareshSankaran/Vector-Databases---Hydrate-Chroma-DB-Collection/README.md

 4. This custom step runs on data loaded to a SAS Cloud Analytics Services (CAS) library (known as a caslib).
 Ensure you are connected to CAS before running this step.

 5. [Proc Python](https://communities.sas.com/t5/SAS-Communities-Library/Using-PROC-PYTHON-to-augment-your-SAS-programs/ta-p/812397) is required.
 Details on Python packages in prerequisites section below.
-Also, consider build and install of  Python and required packages through the SAS Configurator for Open Source
+Also, consider build and install of  Python and required packages through the SAS Configurator for Open Source.

+6. Many vector databases (Chroma included), can auto-generate embeddings on ingested text data (documents), using either proprietary or open-source embedding models.
+This custom step highlights the integration of SAS Viya-generated embeddings (from VTA / VDMML) with vector databases and therefore requires embeddings to be provided as part of input data.
+A future version will examine how to auto-generate embeddings through the step.

 -----